The 7 Most Pressing Reasons to Control Google & Search not SEO

 Do we need to regulate SEO?

 No. We really have to regulate Google though.
-The normalization of the currently “dark arts” of SEO will follow once the Google black box becomes transparent.
+The normalization of the still “dark arts” of search engine optimization will follow once the Google black box becomes transparent.

 Google is a dangerous global monopoly.